Types of DAC: Basics on Digital to Analog Converter ICS

 • 1Bit DAC.
 Each bit is converted from digital samples to analog forms for added amplification.

 • Analog output filter.
-Here, the block filters out DAC output and then produces the analog signals.
+Here, the block filters out the DAC output and then produces the analog signals.

 Delta-sigma DAC